ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-liferay-dxp.md

 Liferay DXP's hot deploy mechanism allows you to install themes, portlets, OSGi modules, and even a license by simply including WAR, JAR, and XML files into a `deploy` folder.

-If you were deploying a Liferay DXP application with a custom JAR file for example, this is what your project could look like:
+For example, if you wanted to deploy a custom JAR file, this is how your directory could look like:

 ```xml
 myservice